How Moa Gürbüzer's, Oddbird, Makes Dealcoholized Wine Feel Luxurious and Intentional

 For women breaking mold after mold, Oddbird offers a toast without caveat.
 It says you can be fully here, fully you, and fully part of the celebration.
 That’s a message that resonates far beyond any glass.

-On International Women’s Day, Moa shares her wish for women everywhere: “Stand in your truth.
-Support one another.
-Together we blaze.”
-In a world where culture is changing, where alcohol norms are shifting, and where women are choosing presence over pressure, Oddbird is more than a brand—it’s a moment, a movement, and a new kind of ritual worth raising a glass to.
+On International Women’s Day, Moa shares her wish for women everywhere: “I want to remind women of the strength that exists in standing in our own truth, and standing together.
+There is real power in community.”
+In a world where culture is changing, where alcohol norms are shifting, and where women are choosing presence over pressure, Oddbird is more than a brand- it’s a moment, a movement, and a new kind of ritual worth raising a glass to.